AnaMMedina21/Trajectory/README.md

 ##LSH Conference
 * I think it would be AWESOME to have an LSH conference at the end of the year
-* First things first, we need a viable location
+* First things first, we need a viable location.

 *Got other things to suggest?
 Make a pull request.*